lkkolosowski/personal-homepage/README.md

 I'm slowly trying to translate the application into **TypeScript**, which is not easy for me so far 😅

+## Call to action

 ![form preview](form.gif)

+### Let's Talk!

+If you have any questions, do not hesitate to send me a message! ✅ I also invite you to visit my social media profiles 🔍 See you!

 ## Technologies